 Let the peace of Christ rule in your hearts, since as members of one body you were called to peace.
 And be thankful.
 Colossians 3:15 (NIV)

 This reminder that we are called to be one could is encouraging, but for some a bit convicting.
-We are called to live peaceably with others.
+Finding peace with others can feel daunting until you remember the peace of Christ is activated in you.
+You choose whether or not to allow it to rule your heart!

 If it is possible, as far as it depends on you, live at peace with everyone.
 Romans 12:18 (NIV)